davidc6/cs-knowledge/notes/linux.md

 - cgroups (control groups) - cgroups control resource usage and isolate resource (CPU, memory, network, etc.) usage of a collection of processes.
 - namespaces - cgroups and namespace work in tandem to achieve process isolation and resource management.
 Namespaces help create isolated environments for processes.
 Such aspects of a process environment as file system, network, process IDs are isolated by the namespaces.
 - root fs - specialized file system and top level of Linux file system that contains all of the files required to boot Linux.

+### Cgroups (control groups)

+- The goal of cgroups is enable fine-grained control over allocating, managing, prioritising and resource monitoring.
+- This is one of the Linux container primitives

 ## What does a modern Linux distribution consist of?